 How do you care for Lepismium Bolivianum?

 Care for your Lepismium Bolivianum by keeping it in a bright spot.
-In spring and summer, water when the top soil becomes dry to touch, but do not lit it dry out completely.
+In spring and summer, water when the top soil becomes dry to touch, but do not let it dry out completely.
 Check the soil by placing your finger 1-2" below the soil to test for moisture before you water.
-Lepismium Bolivianum don’t like humidity so avoid bathrooms and steamy kitchens and in summer open a window or door so it can enjoy some fresh air.

 How do I propagate Lepismium Bolivianum?